-This Jan.
-22 marks the start of Lunar New Year, a festival celebrated in many countries that begins with the first new moon of the lunar calendar.
+This Feb.
+10 is the start of Lunar New Year, a festival celebrated in many countries that begins with the first new moon of the lunar calendar.
 In Vietnam, Lunar New Year is known as Tết; in Korea it’s known as Seollal.
 In the U.S., it is most commonly associated with what’s often called Chinese New Year, the American version of China’s 15-day-long festivities which end Feb.
-5, the Lantern Festival.
+24, the Lantern Festival.

-This year marks the Year of the Rabbit, one of twelve zodiacs in the cycle.
+This year marks the Year of the Dragon, one of twelve zodiacs in the cycle.
 Below, scholars from the UCI School of Humanities explain the holiday’s origin and its many celebrations.

-What is the origin of Lunar New Year and what does the Year of the Rabbit mean?
+What is the origin of Lunar New Year and what does the Year of the Dragon mean?

 "The 12-animal zodiac is important to people of China, Japan, Korea, Vietnam, Thailand, Mongolia, Tibet and other East Asian cultures, although its origin is somewhat obscure, possibly beginning in animal worship of northern nomadic tribes.
 By about the first century AD, the 12 zodiac animals became matched to the more ancient calendar of a 60-year cycle used by the central states of China.

-A Buddhist legend tells of the animals rushing to bid farewell to the dying Buddha.
-Then the Chinese folklore changed to a competition among the animals when the Jade Emperor was choosing palace guards.
+A Buddhist legend tells of the 12 animals rushing to bid farewell to the dying Buddha.
+This story is transformed in Chinese folklore to a great contest among the animals when the Jade Emperor was choosing palace guards.
 In either version, the ox was to be the first to arrive, but the rat cheated by riding on the ox’s back and made a last-minute dash to the finish line.

 — Hu Ying, professor of East Asian studies

 How is Lunar New Year celebrated around the world?